kamimrcht/REINDEER/README.md

 Why can we observe different values for k-mers in a single query?
 I answer this question in the [advanced FAQ](#advanced-faq). i
 # Beta options

-## query the index on the disk instead of loading the index in-ram

-First build the index:

-`./Reindeer --index --disk-query -f fof_unitigs.txt`

-Then query:

-`./Reindeer --query --disk-query -l output_reindeer -q query.fa`

 ## log counts/quantized counts